Maia-Cochran/ny-times/README.md

 - Sort by date of article
 - Star my favorite articles
 - Light and dark modes
+- Graphics and styling for more impressive UI/UX Design

 ## Project Spec
 Click [here](https://mod4.turing.edu/projects/take_home/take_home_fe) for project specs, provided by [Turing School of Software and Design](https://turing.edu/).